On Optimizing the Communication of Model Parallelism: Optimizations for a single cross-mesh resharding task

 \subsection{Load balance and schedule for multiple unit communication tasks}

 Each cross-mesh resharding task includes multiple unit communication tasks.
-These tasks might have overlap on both sender and receiver devices and affect each other's performance.
+These tasks might overlap on both sender and receiver devices and affect each other.
 Therefore, to optimize the overall completion time for cross-mesh resharding, we treat this problem as a \emph{load balancing and scheduling} problem.
-Specifically, we need to (1) balance the loads by evenly distributing the communication workloads across sender devices and inter-host communication links to avoid congestion and stragglers; (2) schedule the order of different tasks assigned to one specific device to minimize the wait due to unavailable sender/receiver.
+Specifically, we need to (1) balance the loads by evenly distributing the communication workloads across sender devices and inter-host communication links to avoid congestion and stragglers; (2) schedule the order of different tasks assigned to specific devices to minimize the wait due to unavailable sender/receiver.

 Since hosts are the main bottleneck for communication, we perform load balancing and scheduling at host level, rather than individual devices.
 Suppose a unit communication task has replicas $\mathit{DS}_i$ in the host set $n_i \subseteq \mathit{Mesh}_A$ and we want to send $\mathit{DS}_i$ to the hosts in set $m_i \subseteq \mathit{Mesh}_B.$ Our first goal is to pick a host $n_{i*} \in n_i$ to send the data to all the receiver hosts in $m_i$ to balance the loads across different devices.
 Once we picked the sender host $n_{i*}$ for all tasks, we also need to schedule the execution order of different tasks.
 Note that all the hosts participate in the $i$-th task need to send or receive data with in a shared period of time and different tasks' execution should not overlap.
 Suppose the duration of the $i$-th task to be $T_i$ and denote the execution starting time to $S_i$, we can formulate the load balancing and scheduling problem as the following optimization problem: